Who makes decisions about planning applications?

 If you have been notified of a planning application or have submitted a comment about it, we will inform you if an appeal is made.

 If you think the work is not in accordance with the approved plans please contact the Planning Department.
-You can do this by completing our planning enforcement complaint form or calling 01344 352000.
+You can do this by completing our planning enforcement complaint form.
 You will be asked to provide your name and address, however we will not share this with any party outside of the council.